Fountas and Pinnell: A Teacher's GuideGCSE students in bottle green cardigans analyzing texts individually at their desks in a secondary classroom.

 How Can Teachers Implement Guided Reading Groups Using Fountas and Pinnell?

 Implementing guided reading groups effectively requires careful planning and systematic organisation that goes beyond simply gathering students around a table with levelled books.
 The Fountas and Pinnell framework provides teachers with a structured approach to small-group instruction that maximises learning time whilst addressing individual student needs.
 Teachers begin by conducting running records and using the Benchmark Assessment System to form flexible groups of four to six students who demonstrate similar reading behaviours and instructional needs.
-These groups meet with the teacher for 15-20 minutes daily, allowing for focused instruction that targets specific skills within each student's zone of proximal development.
+These groups meet with the teacher for 15-20 minutes daily, allowing for focussed instruction that targets specific skills within each student's zone of proximal development.

 During a typical guided reading session, teachers follow a predictable structure that scaffolds student learning whilst promoting independence.
 The lesson begins with a brief book introduction where teachers activate prior knowledge, introduce key vocabulary, and set a purpose for reading.
 Students then read the text independently at a whisper voice whilst the teacher circulates, taking anecdotal notes and providing individual support through prompting and reinforcing effective reading strategies.
 For example, when working with a Year 2 group reading at Level J, a teacher might prompt a student who pauses at an unfamiliar word by saying, "Look at the parts you know" or "Think about what would make sense and sound right."
-Following the reading, the group engages in a focused discussion about the text, with the teacher guiding students to deeper comprehension through thoughtful questioning and encouraging text evidence to support their thinking.
+Following the reading, the group engages in a focussed discussion about the text, with the teacher guiding students to deeper comprehension through thoughtful questioning and encouraging text evidence to support their thinking.

 Research by Clay (2001) and subsequent studies by Berne and Degener (2012) demonstrate that guided reading groups significantly improve reading achievement when implemented with fidelity to the model.
 The key to success lies in the teacher's ability to provide differentiated instruction that challenges students at their instructional level whilst offering appropriate support.
 Teachers must also maintain detailed records of student progress, using tools such as the Literacy Continuum to track growth across multiple dimensions of reading development.
 Studies by Denton et al. (2014) found that students who participated in daily guided reading groups showed greater gains in reading fluency and comprehension compared to those receiving whole-class instruction alone, with effect sizes ranging from 0.3 to 0.5 standard deviations.